civilKaos82/design-drill-translate-to-pseudocode-challenge/README.md

 ### Write Standard Pseudocode for Ruby

-Translate the given Ruby method in Your Repo into pseudocode, including comments.
+Translate the given Ruby method in your repo into pseudocode, including comments.
 See [here](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html) for examples and good guidlines on formatting.
 Most importantly, your pseudocode should follow these [principles](http://www.cs.cornell.edu/Courses/cs482/2003su/handouts/pseudocode.pdf).

 ##Releases
 ###Release 0